MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/nf-winsplp-addprintdeviceobject.md

 The print provider should call this function for each previously-installed Printer owned by the provider.
 During this time, **AddPrintDeviceObject** doesn't have to impersonate the user context when it is called.

-> [!NOTE]
-> Any device object that is added using  **AddPrintDeviceObject** will persist until you remove it using [RemovePrintDeviceObject](/windows-hardware/drivers/ddi/winsplp/nf-winsplp-removeprintdeviceobject), or until the spooler service restarts.
+Any device object that is added using  **AddPrintDeviceObject** will persist until you remove it using [RemovePrintDeviceObject](/windows-hardware/drivers/ddi/winsplp/nf-winsplp-removeprintdeviceobject), or until the spooler service restarts.
 And when the spooler services stops, all the device objects are automatically deleted.

 ## -see-also